ovansa/ovansa_personal_blog/contents/automate-postman-test-data-generation/index.md

 This is where the magic happens!
 Click on the "Pre-request Script" tab in your request.

 ![Pre-request Script Tab](/images/blog/postman-tutorial/pre-request-tab.png)
-_Click on the 'Pre-request Script' tab to add your data generation code_
+_Navigate to the "Pre-request Script" tab (highlighted above) to add your custom JavaScript code that will generate random test data before each request is sent._

-First, let's generate a random string using JavaScript's Math random function:
+First, let's generate a random string using JavaScript's MAath random function:

 ```javascript
 const randomString = Math.random().toString(36).slice(2, 10);